screeps/docs/source/commit.md

 Screeps has a handy embedded code editor for writing game scripts.
 However, in some cases (for example, you want to use a language other than JavaScript or integrate with your IDE) you will have to commit game scripts to your Screeps account from outside.

 {% note info %}
-If you signed up using GitHub, you have to set your Screeps password in the [account settings](https://screeps.com/a/#!/account) in order to use external synchronization.
+You have to create an auth token in the [account settings](https://screeps.com/a/#!/account/auth-tokens) in order to use external synchronization.
 {% endnote %}

 ## Using Grunt task